bartojverplanke/resume/README.md

 ## Bart Verplanke

 ## Background
 I'm currently studying the master Behavioural Data Science at the University of Amsterdam.
 Before I did the bachelor Beta-Gamma, an interdisciplinairy bachelor where I focused on psychology, statistics and programming.
+Besides my studies I teached first year students the fundamentals of Python, I co-hosted a science radio podcast called Radio Swammerdam, and did some volunteering within and outside of the University.

 ## Projects
 ### Big Data Analytics Course